epeld/swagger-client-js/README.md

 Given a *swagger.json*-file, this project will allow you to generate an API client for it *at runtime*.

+Note: the library is currently only intended to be used in the backend.

 ## How To Use

 First, you need to generate the client.
 This step is described below